-Review the default selections and, if necessary, modify them to meet the needs of your environment.
+Review the default selections and, if necessary, modify them to meet the needs of the environment.

-While a Delete button is provided, deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.
-If you find that a scrub is too intensive for your hardware, consider unchecking the Enabled button for the scrub as a temporary measure until the hardware can be upgraded.
+Scrubs can be deleted with the Delete button, but deleting a scrub is not recommended as a scrub provides an early indication of disk issues that could lead to a disk failure.
+If a scrub is too intensive for the hardware, consider unchecking the Enabled button for the scrub as a temporary measure until the hardware can be upgraded.